carnival77/carnival77/README.md

 ### Hi there 👋
-🔭 I’m currently working on KT ds FullStack Engineer of "https://bigsight.kt.com/"
+🔭 I’m currently working on KT ds as FullStack Engineer of "https://bigsight.kt.com/"

 🌱 I’m currently learning SpringBoot and Vue JS